ryan0980/20250502_bot_docker_version/README.md

 3. Common issues:
    - Port conflicts: Ensure ports 80 and 5000 are not in use
-   - API Key issues: Verify your Google API Key is valid
+   - API Key issues: Verify your Google API Key is valid and properly set
    - Storage issues: Check available disk space
    - Memory issues: Ensure sufficient RAM is available

 ## Security Notes

-- The Google API Key is embedded in the Docker image during build time
+- Never commit your Google API Key to version control
-- Do not share the built image with others
 - Keep your API key secure and rotate it regularly
 - Use HTTPS in production environments
 - Implement proper authentication for API endpoints
+- Consider using Docker secrets or environment files for sensitive data

 ## Contributing